 9.2 Customer Indemnification.
-Customer shall indemnify, defend, and hold harmless Plena Data from and against any and all damages, attorney fees, and costs incurred by Plena Data resulting from any Action by a third party that arise out of or result from, or are alleged to arise out of or result from any Action alleging that the Customer Data, as received by Plena Data and processed in accordance with this Agreement, or Customer’s use of the Services in breach of this Agreement or not in accordance with the Services documentation, infringe, misappropriate, or otherwise violate any US Intellectual Property Rights, or any privacy or other rights of any third party or violate any applicable law.
+Customer shall indemnify, defend, and hold harmless Plena Data from and against any and all damages, attorney fees, and costs incurred by Plena Data resulting from any Action by a third party that arises out of or results from, or is alleged to arise out of or result from any Action alleging that the Customer Data, as received by Plena Data and processed in accordance with this Agreement, or Customer’s use of the Services, whether in breach of this Agreement or not, infringes, misappropriates, or otherwise violate any US Intellectual Property Rights, or any privacy or other rights of any third party or violate any applicable law.

 9.3 Indemnification Procedure.
 Each party shall promptly notify the other party in writing of any Action for which such party believes it is entitled to be indemnified pursuant to Section 9.1 or Section 9.2, as the case may be.
 The party seeking indemnification (the “Indemnitee”) shall cooperate with the other party (the “Indemnitor”) at the Indemnitor’s sole cost and expense.
 The Indemnitor shall promptly assume control of the defense and shall employ counsel of its choice to handle and defend the same, at the Indemnitor’s sole cost and expense.
 The Indemnitee may participate in and observe the proceedings at its own cost and expense with counsel of its own choosing.
 The Indemnitor shall not settle any Action on any terms or in any manner that adversely affects the rights of any Indemnitee without the Indemnitee’s prior written consent, which shall not be unreasonably withheld or delayed.
 If the Indemnitor fails or refuses to assume control of the defense of such Action, the Indemnitee shall have the right, but no obligation, to defend against such Action, including settling such Action after giving notice to the Indemnitor, in each case in such manner and on such terms as the Indemnitee may deem appropriate.
 The Indemnitee’s failure to perform any obligations under this Section 9.3 will not relieve the Indemnitor of its obligations under this Section 9, except to the extent that the Indemnitor can demonstrate that it has been materially prejudiced as a result of such failure.